illumio/terraform-provider-illumio-core/docs/data-sources/virtual_service.md

 Read-Only:

 - **port** (Number) Port Number.
-Also, the starting port when specifying a range.
+Also the starting port when specifying a range
 - **proto** (Number) High end of port range inclusive if specifying a range.
-If not specifying a range then don't send this.
+If not specifying a range then don't send this
 - **to_port** (Number) Transport protocol